Common Name: bugleweed

 Tolerate: Rabbit, Deer, Black Walnut

-Easily grown in average, medium, well-drained soils in full sun to part shade.
+Easily grown in average, medium moisture, well-drained soils in full sun to part shade.
 Prefers moist, humusy soils with good drainage, but tolerates moderately dry ones.
-Will grow in full shade, but best foliage color is in sunny locations (at least 3-4 hours of sun per day).
+Will grow in full shade, but best foliage color usually occurs in part-sun locations (at least 3-4 hours of sun per day).
 Provide good air circulation in hot and humid areas where crown rot is a problem.
-Divide when clumps become overcrowded.
-A fast-growing plant which will spread by stolons to form an attractive, low-growing ground cover.
-Larger plantings may be mowed on a high mower setting to remove spent flower spikes and to tidy the appearance of the planting.
-String trimmers and hedge shears are also effective for removing spent flower spikes.
-Space plants 6-9" apart for quick cover.
+Divide plants if they become overcrowded.
+This low-growing bugleweed will spread in the garden by stolons (reptans means creeping) to form an attractive, mat-like ground cover.
+Plants may be cut back to the ground after flowering, if necessary, to rejuvenate the foliage.
+Large plantings may be mowed on a high mower setting to remove spent flower spikes and to tidy the appearance of the planting.
+Space plants 6-9” apart for prompt cover.
+On variegated forms promptly remove any non-variegated leaves that may appear.

-'Braunherz' is a stoloniferous, mat-forming, compact bugleweed cultivar that typically spreads to form a foliage carpet which is only 2-4" tall.
-This cultivar is most noted for its unusually dark foliage.
+'Braunherz' typically spreads to form a foliage carpet which is only 2-4" tall and is most noted for its unusually dark foliage.
 It produces spreading rosettes of dark reddish-bronze oval leaves which mature to almost black.
 In the St. Louis area, it is essentially semi-evergreen with foliage retaining color during mild winters but depreciating significantly in harsh winters.
 Tiny bluish-purple, two-lipped flowers (typical mint family) appear in spring on dense spikes rising above the foliage from the rosette centers to 6" tall.
 When in full flower, plantings can produce a striking floral display, however this cultivar, as with most ajugas, is primarily grown for its foliage.
 The cultivar name of this plant is sometimes translated into English and sold by nurseries as 'Bronze Heart'.